w-lfpup/hyperevents-js/README.md

 ## License

-`HyperEvents-js` is released under the BSD 3-Clause License.
+`HyperAction-js` is released under the BSD 3-Clause License.